mrismanaziz/Reforestation/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## What did the shy pebble wish for?
+That she was a little boulder.